jbirddog/blue/README.md

 1. Rename `op_op` to `op_opaddr`
 1. Reorder opcodes again
+1. Get some writing about BlueVM, blasm, bth
 1. Bug: add/remove ops and `make` fails until `make clean`
-1. setq, etc stack effects feel backwards when not in test code
+1. setincq, etc stack effects feel backwards when not in test code
-   1. see swap in op_setvarq, op_cb, etc
+   1. see swap in macros setvarx, cx, etc
-1. Consider here, some merging of `cb`, `setb`, `clitb`, etc
 1. Bring back a simpiler version of the `blue` language
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Grok more fasmg magic to improve blasm syntax